Share on Facebook

 Use a plastic bottle to create water pressure

-Warning: This trick could get messy, but it’s worth trying when you need to unclog a toilet without a plunger.
-Start by removing as much water from the toilet bowl as possible (you can do this by repeatedly filling a small container with toilet water and pouring the water into a bucket).
+Warning: This trick could get messy, but it’s worth trying when you desperately need to unclog a toilet without a plunger.
+Start by putting on rubber gloves, then remove as much water from the toilet bowl as possible (you can do this by repeatedly filling a small container with toilet water and pouring the water into a bucket).
 Next, fill a large plastic bottle with warm water.
-Place your thumb over the top of the bottle, and fit the top end of the bottle into the outlet at the bottom of the toilet (you’ll want to wear rubber gloves for this step).
+Place your thumb over the top of the bottle, and fit the top end of the bottle into the outlet at the bottom of the toilet.
 Remove your thumb and squeeze the bottle so the water inside shoots down the pipe.
 The added pressure could dislodge whatever was causing the clog.

-Now that you know how to unclog a toilet without a plunger, find out the six things plumbers never do in their own homes.
+Now that you know how to unclog a toilet without a plunger, discover 10 bathroom cleaning tricks you’ll wish you’d known sooner.

 Reader's Digest